cdwertmann/redmine_wiki_r_plugin/README.md

 ----

-**WARNING:** Since the R language has functions to create/modify/delete files and spawn subprocesses, attackers maybe able to use this plugin to compromise your machine.
+**WARNING:** Since the R language has functions to create/modify/delete files and spawn subprocesses, attackers may be able to use this plugin to compromise your machine.
 As a security measure, R and xvfb are started as user *nobody* using sudo.
 Use this plugin at your own risk, especially on wikis with public editing that are open to everyone.